Countway Library Privileges

 - All circulating materials are subject to recall which shortens the original due date.
 Minimum borrowing period is 14 days.
 The Library is not responsible for non-receipt of recall and other library notices.

-Paper Chase is a research database designed to offer abstracts of research articles published in journals that have a highly rated impact factor as determined by ISI Impact Factor and PageRank.
-Abstracts are organized by date, with the most recently published papers listed first.
+This research database is designed to offer abstracts of research articles published in journals that have a highly rated impact factor as determined by ISI Impact Factor and PageRank.
+Abstracts are organized by date.
 Learn more »

 Videos & Podcasts